jorgebucaran/nvm.fish/README.md

  11.7.0    (latest/current)
 ```

-Want to narrow that down a bit?
-You can use a regular expression to refine the output.
+You can use a regular expression to narrow down the output.

 ```
 nvm ls '^8.[4-6]'